Smelton01/Snake/README.md

 # Snake Game
-A simple snake game developed using the pygame modeule to familiarize myself with the fundamentals of the module.
+A barebones classic snake game developed using the Python pygame module to familiarize myself with the fundamentals of the module.

 # Getting Started
 Simply run the snake.py script on your command line with python3 installed.